 After reviewing the information from air photos and maps and conducting a site visit to the area, the Planning Board recommends rezoning Lot 25 to Village District.
 The converting to Village of this lot when done in combination with several other lots (23, 24 and 26) provides a clean and clear zoning district boundary line.
 The Village District allows a greater mix of uses than Residential Agricultural while offering greater protection to the rural and residential character of High Street.
+(By Planning Board)

 Article 48.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to rezone Assessors Map C23, Block 26, Lot 7 (as shown on the January 2004 Assessors Maps) to Highway Commercial.
+To see if the Town will vote to rezone Assessors Map C23, Block 26, Lot 7 (as shown on the January 2004 Assessors Maps) to Highway Commercial.